Muddl/ksu-hackathon-2020-magmutual/README.md

 Challange Description

-/nAspect 1 - Policy Holders
+Aspect 1 - Policy Holders
-  *Wants a easily Accesible survey where it doesnt take too much of their time from their patience /nAspect 2 - Administrators/ Manager Position
+  *Wants a easily Accesible survey where it doesnt take too much of their time from their patience Aspect 2 - Administrators/ Manager Position
   *Wants to minimize risk that they know of and fix it.
 Including ones they don't know of.
-/nAspect 3 Internal Risk Assesment Team
+Aspect 3 Internal Risk Assesment Team
   *Quickly and effeciently gather information to create a polished list of recommendation to the Aspects 1&2

-/nTool we should create
+Tool we should create
   *Probably have a omnichannel source of communications *Needs to multifacted tool system
   *Needs to keep track of prevouse Assements and feedback to show improvment on a visual graph